saforem2/personal_site/docs/talks/alcf-hpc-workshop-2024/alcf-hpc-workshop-2024.md

 > Keeping the communication to computation ratio small is important for
 > effective scaling.

-## Data Parallelism

-- Useful when model fits on single GPU
-  - ultimately limited by GPU memory
-- When model does not fit on a single GPU:
-  -  `DeepSpeed` + `ZeRO`
-  - Py

 ## Going beyond Data Parallelism:  ZeRO

 - Depending on the `ZeRO` stage (1, 2, 3), we can offload: